Welcome to Wendy Waguespack, OD in Baton Rouge, LA

 If you experience loss of vision, double vision, swelling, infection or any eye emergency, contact us immediately for guidance.
 We’ll help you with the best treatment to prevent complications and promote long-lasting clear eyesight.

-Please call our office at: 225-767-8495 for further instructions.
-Use your best judgment on urgency, if you feel your need to find the nearest emergency room.
+Please call our office at 225-767-8495 during office hours for further instructions.
+Use your best judgment on urgency, if you feel you need to find the nearest emergency room.